kthuang20/ds-jobs/README.md

 I wanted to create an interactive dashboard for students like me who are also interested in understanding more about the employment and salary of a career in the data science field.
 This dashboard could help them make an informative decision if the career suits their ideal lifestyle.

 As someone who wants to become a data scientist, I was curious about the following:
-*1. What is the average and median salary of data scientists?*
+1. What is the average and median salary of data scientists?
-*2. Where are data scientists often employed?*
+2. Where are data scientists often employed?
-*3. How common is it for data scientists to work remotely?*
+3. How common is it for data scientists to work remotely?
-*4. How prevalent is contract work as a data scientist?*
+4. How prevalent is contract work as a data scientist?
-*5. What percentage of data scientists are employed at large, medium, and small companies?
-Is there a preference for data scientists to work at larger companies?*
+5. What percentage of data scientists are employed at large, medium, and small companies?
+Is there a preference for data scientists to work at larger companies?

 Therefore, I decided to develop a dashboard that could answer this question for not just data scientists, but for other careers in the data science field.